top of page

 Research your area’s legal and regulatory requirements, including registration fees (which may be higher for older or out-of-state vehicles), transfer and title fees, and any emissions or safety inspection requirements.
 These are predictable but often overlooked costs that can add several hundred dollars upfront.

-Even the best used cars need attention, so budget an additional $750–$1,000 for basics like tires, brake pads, and fluids.
-Keep a repair emergency fund (around 20% of the car’s purchase price) to cover unexpected issues in the first six months.
+Even the best used cars need attention, so budget an additional $1000–$1200 for initial catch-up maintenance, including fluid flushes, fresh brake pads, and potentially a new set of tires.
+Keep a repair emergency fund (around 20% of the car’s purchase price, or roughly $1000) strictly set aside to cover unexpected mechanical issues within the first six months.
 If you plan to finance, get pre-approved by a credit union or bank before shopping to secure the lowest possible APR, and choose the shortest loan term you can reasonably afford.

 4. Confirm the Title Is Clean